Skip to main content

 Format individual examples effectively:

-- Clear Boundaries: Maintain clear separation between prompt and completion
+Clear Boundaries : Maintain clear separation between prompt and completion

-- Consistent Style: Use consistent writing style and terminology
+Consistent Style : Use consistent writing style and terminology

 Iterative Development Process

 Synthetic data generation works best as an iterative process.
-Here’s how to approach it:
+Here’s how to

 Initial Testing Phase